south-lacrosse/www-dev/docs/development-help.md

 If you find yourself regularly having to enter your password when connecting to our web server or Github then you should probably set up SSH keys so you don't have to.
 You can create a public/private SSH key pair locally, copy the public key to the server, and then you can authenticate using your private key.
 There are plenty of [guides on the internet](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+You will want to create a passphrase so that your SSH key is protected even if someone has access to the file.
+To stop you having to enter the passphrase every time you use the key you can store the password in the SSH Agent.
+On Windows you should open `Services` and start `OpenSSH Authentication Agent`, and set it to start automatically.

 You will probably want to set up the SSH config file too, so that you can reference the server as `sl` rather than `user@southlacrosse.org.uk:123`.
 The config file is `%HOME%\.ssh\config` on Windows, and `~/.ssh/config` on other systems.
-And you should make sure it's only readable by the current user.
+And you should make sure it and any keys are only readable by the current user.

 A suggested entry would be: